 Our common stock is not listed on any exchange and trades on the OTC Markets OTCQB system.
 As such, the market for our common stock is limited and is not regulated by the rules and regulations of any exchange.
+Freely trading shares of even fully reporting cannabis companies receive careful scrutiny by brokers before deposit.
 Further, the price of our common stock and its volume in the market may be subject to wide fluctuations.
 Our stock price could decline regardless of our actual operating performance, and stockholders could lose a substantial part of their investment as a result of industry or market-based fluctuations.
 Our stock trades relatively thinly.
 If a more active public market for our stock is not sustained, it may be difficult for stockholders to sell shares of our common stock.
 Because we do not anticipate paying cash dividends on our common stock for the foreseeable future, stockholders will not be able to receive a return on their shares unless they are able to sell them.
 The market price of our common stock will likely fluctuate in response to a number of factors, including but not limited to, the following:

-- · sales, sales cycle and market acceptance or rejection of our affiliates' products; - our ability to engage with partners who are successful in selling products; - · economic conditions within the cannabis industry; - · development of law related to cannabis products and services; - the timing of announcements by us or our competitors of significant products, contracts or acquisitions or publicity regarding actual or potential results or performance thereof; and - · domestic and international economic, business and political conditions.
+- · sales, sales cycle and market acceptance or rejection of our affiliates' products; - · our ability to engage with partners who are successful in selling products; - · economic conditions within the cannabis industry; - · development of law related to cannabis products and services; - the timing of announcements by us or our competitors of significant products, contracts or acquisitions or publicity regarding actual or potential results or performance thereof; and - · domestic and international economic, business and political conditions.